Out-of-the-Box Ways to Appreciate Nursing Staff on a Budget

 Sustainable DNS Leadership: How to Lead Without Losing Yourself

+Listen to this article Your browser does not support the audio element.
 The role of leadership can’t be turned on and off at the end of a shift.
 For the director of nursing services (DNS), the work can feel continuous, intense, and deeply personal.
-Regulatory pressure, staffing challenges, resident acuity, and the emotional weight of caring for both residents and team members …
+Regulatory pressure, staffing challenges, resident acuity, …

 PaltMED Ethics Toolkit